 Flowroute transmits the Caller ID Number based on the presence of one of the following header fields in order of preference.

-- Caller-ID Name (CNAM) is controlled separately in your Flowroute account for US numbers.
+- CNAM - is controlled separately in your Flowroute account for US numbers.
 To set CNAM, please see this article.

-The Caller ID Number you send out on outbound calls are pulled from one of these three fields within the actual SIP packets sent to Flowroute's servers.
+The Caller ID Number you send out on outbound calls are pulled from one of these four fields within the actual SIP packets sent to Flowroute's servers.

-These three headers are the most common means of transmitting caller ID in SIP devices.
-If your device or system has documentation dictating how to set an outbound Caller ID Number, setting that will almost always get the job done.
+These four headers are the most common means of transmitting caller ID in SIP devices.
+If you are having issues finding, or setting up the Caller ID Number, refer to the manufacturer's documentation for your PBX, if available.

 Did you find this article helpful?